esphome/esphome-docs/components/update/http_request.rst

 Update Manifest Format
 ----------------------

-The manifest consists of a JSON file structured as follows:
+The manifest used by this component is the [ESP-Web-Tools manifest](https://github.com/esphome/esp-web-tools) with an extension in the ``ota`` block that is structured as follows:

 .. code-block:: json